Rayvid/men-microservice-skeleton/README.md

 ## Gitlab CI ready

-Binding mservice version to commit hash. lint, test steps.
+Autobind mservice version to commit hash, lint, test.
+Push artifact to gitlab image repository.

 ## Logging built in

 Based on winston, extended to support provided Exception classes (or inherited ones) which allows you to see full exception trace and bubble `fields` property (usefull in server based validation scenarios for example).

+## (Unit) tests

+Some sample global tests folder included to kickoff from there

 ## Docker